8 Basic internal circuits for opamps

 pict

-Output stages with implementations for V DC;
+Output stages with various implementations for V DC to bias the output transistors;

-an intermediate stage is included for clarity.
+an PNP CES intermediate stage is included for clarity reasons.

 The large signal signal transfer and large-signal-dependent small signal output impedances can be derived for the presented output stages.
 As these are large signal derivations, they need to include the non-linear characteristics of the transistors which is harder than getting small signal behavior about a bias setting.
 Full derivations are outside the scope of this book, and usually not required.
 Deriving the small signal transfer and impedances in three situations is usually sufficient; these situations are for zero output current, maximum negative and maximum positive output current.